TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Index.rst

     :class: pb-4
     :card-height: 100

-    ..  card:: :ref:`Preface <t3sitepackage:about-this-document>`

-        In the preface we describe the goal of this documentation, we specify the target audience, pay attention to the authors and show how you can contribute to this tutorial.

-        ..  card-footer:: :ref:`Read more <t3sitepackage:about-this-document>`
-                            :button-style: btn btn-secondary stretched-link

     ..  card:: :ref:`Introduction <t3sitepackage:introduction>`

         Here we define the benefits of the site package: like the concepts of